Harshithaviswanathan/Hospital_Management_System/README.md

 🛠️ How to Run the Project
 📦 Backend (Express + Node.js)

-Open a terminal and navigate to the backend folder: cd TripleM-main/backend
+# 1. Navigate to the backend directory
-Install required packages:
+cd TripleM-main/backend

+# 2. Install dependencies
 npm install express

-Run the backend server:
+# 3. Start the backend server
 node patients.js
 Make sure the backend runs on a port (e.g., http://localhost:5000) that the frontend can access.

-🌐 Frontend (React / Vite)
+🌐 Frontend (React + Vite)

-Open a new terminal and navigate to the frontend folder: cd TripleM-main/frontend
+# 1. Navigate to the frontend directory
-Install frontend dependencies:
+cd TripleM-main/frontend

+# 2. Install dependencies
 npm install

-Start the development server:
+# 3. Start the development server
 npm run dev
-The app will typically be available at http://localhost:5173 or as shown in your terminal.
+The frontend will typically be available at http://localhost:5173 or as shown in your terminal.